rrubioramirez/nexus-rural/visual-treatment.md

 # NEXUS RURAL — Launch Video, multi-shot narrative piece with internal cuts across three locations and characters.

 A 1-minute social media video to encourage young innovators from rural communities across Latin America to apply for the award.
-Voice-over narration and initial structure was already defined, but more recognizable characters were introduced to give the piece a stronger narrative direction.
+Voice-over narration and initial structure were already defined, but more recognizable characters were introduced to give the piece a stronger narrative direction.

 ## CHARACTERS